Electronic Engineering MEng (Hons)

 Module code: ENG2181

 Professional Practice in Engineering 2

 Module code: CIS2608

 You’ll develop a deeper understanding of the subject in your third year.
-Project work will continue to expand your knowledge.
-You’ll examine embedded systems, microprocessors, big data analytical techniques, and the Internet of Things.
+A multidisciplinary group design project will continue to expand your knowledge and experience of working in teams.
+You’ll examine embedded systems, microprocessors and sensor systems.
 You’ll also sharpen your engineering management and enterprise expertise.